Eyelid Surgery

 Lower eyelid surgery incisions can be made inside the eyelid, which completely hides any scarring.
 Still, Dr. Williams maintains a precise technique so that even hidden scarring heals well.
 This commitment to minimal tissue damage results in better healing and more refined results.

-Eyelid surgery cost will vary from one patient to the next and between clinics.
-During your consultation, we assess your individual situation and provide a quote based on your procedure plan details.
-Your quote will have transparent breakdowns of each element of the final cost, with no surprises once you commit to surgery.
+During your consultation, we assess your individual situation and provide a quote based on the details of your procedure plan.
+Your no-commitment quote will have transparent breakdowns of each element of the final cost, with no surprises once you commit to surgery.
+When looking for an eyelid procedure, we strongly recommend searching by surgeon rather than price tag.
+You will be making a years-long investment in your body and wellness, so choosing the right specialist is essential.

 Insurance companies generally do not provide coverage for cosmetic procedures.
 In some cases, a patient may have medical reasons for treating upper eyelid sagging, particularly for cases of ptosis.
 Insurance may also cover reconstructive procedures that treat various eyelid conditions.
 If you have a medically necessary procedure, still check with your insurance provider to see what your policy covers.

-For the upper eyelids, surgery is the only way to address excess skin.
-Some physicians offer laser eyelid surgery, but it still removes skin.
 For lower eyelid concerns, there are some nonsurgical alternatives.
 Injectable fillers can help even out the under-eye area and restore lost volume.
 However, these treatments provide temporary results.
 While this means less commitment, you also would have to redo treatment as results fade.
+We tend to recommend them for patients with milder cosmetic concerns.
+Or you can use them as prejuvenation treatments to head off the appearance of signs of aging.

 After surgery, the swelling can cause some vision changes, such as blurred vision.
 But this typically remains mild and goes away with the swelling.
 Once you heal, there should be no negative effects on your vision.
 If anything, upper eyelid procedures can create a more open eye.
+The eye may feel lighter without the added strain caused by excess skin.